bcaron518/HotelManagementSystem/README.md

 # HotelManagementSystem

-A C++ Project that implements a simple Hotel Management System.
-This project allows users to manage room bookings, customer records, and room allocations for a hotel.
+This is a C++ Project that implements a simple Hotel Management System.
+It allows users to manage room bookings, customer records, and room allocations for a hotel.

 ## Features